Sandip2110/andersen/README.md

 1. Definitely the UI & UX.
 The given screenshot and provided images do not much.
 2. Carousel should have a skeleton loading section if the API is providing all the data at a time.
 If API supports pagination, should make lazy API calls and use lazy image loading.
 3. For timer delays, a global hook instead of logic inside the component.
+4. More controlls on the carousel like next, previous etc.

 PS: I have commented on the code for possible ideal solutions.